lukas2511/voctoconf/README.md

+# [Project Name]

+## About

 You have found the conference website we've written for FrOSCon 2020 (Cloud Edition) \o/

 This code is (at least in some parts) really hacky.
 It was written over the span of just a few days and last fixes were applied during the conference itself.

-Overall we were surprised how smoothly everything went, and we are glad to announce that we got an F(ull score :P) in some weird
-Mozilla privacy check, that's something we always wanted to have :)
+Overall we were surprised how smoothly everything went, and we are glad to announce that we got an F(ull score :P) in some weird Mozilla privacy check, that's something we always wanted to have :)

 Feel free to use the code for your own projects, but please don't come running back for support.
 At least for now everything here is just provided as is.

-Rough feature set:
+## Rough feature set

 - Landing page
     - Introduction to the event and links to the actual overview